-The Louisiana Retired Teachers Association (LRTA) is a non-profit organization that was incorporated in 1956 to organize and establish a body of retired educators that could work together as a coalition to protect and to enhance benefits for individuals receiving retirement benefits from the Teachers’ Retirement System of Louisiana.
-The Louisiana Retired Teachers Association remains the only membership organization in Louisiana devoted solely to protecting the interests of retired educators, and continues to promote the professional, social and economic welfare of all Louisiana retired educators.
+The Louisiana Retired Teachers Association (LRTA) is a nonprofit, membership organization that was incorporated in 1956 to organize and establish a body of retired educators that could work together as an incorporated organization to protect and enhance benefits for individuals receiving retirement benefits from the Teachers’ Retirement System of Louisiana (TRSL).
+LRTA remains the only membership organization in Louisiana devoted solely to protecting the interests of retired educators and continues to promote the professional, social and economic welfare of all Louisiana retired educators.

-The association’s headquarters is located in Baton Rouge, Louisiana.
-There are eleven district subdivisions located throughout the state headed by a district president.
-The association holds two business meetings each year: one in April in Alexandria, Louisiana, and one in October, the location of which moves around to all the regions of the state.
-The Executive Board, made up of the officers of the association, the eleven district presidents, and five ex officio members set policy for the association.
-The board operates through a committee structure, and employs a full-time staff to implement the policies set by the board.
-The staff is also responsible for the day to day operations of the association.
+The association’s headquarters is located in Baton Rouge, La.
+There are eleven District subdivisions located throughout the state headed by a District president.
+Within those eleven Districts are several local Units of retired educators.

+The local Units meet regularly and serve as the “backbone” of the association.
+The Executive Board (made up of state officers of the association, the eleven District presidents and five ex officio members) sets policy for the association.
+The board operates through a committee structure and employs a full-time staff to implement the board-set policies.
+The staff is also responsible for the day-to-day operations of the association.

 If you have any questions about LRTA, please contact us at email@example.com.

 “The guiding principles for governing and managing LRTA are a code of ethics complemented by the following values: